Chart Color Schemes

 Noble Park North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Noble Park North's dwelling structures, as per the latest Census, consisted of 89.7% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Noble Park North stood at 39.0%, with mortgaged dwellings at 34.4% and rented ones at 26.7%.
-The median monthly mortgage repayment was $1,757, lower than Melbourne metro's $2,000.
-The median weekly rent figure was $351, compared to Melbourne metro's $390.
-Nationally, Noble Park North's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+In Noble Park North, as per the latest Census, 89.7% of dwellings were houses, with the remaining 10.2% consisting of semi-detached homes, apartments and other types.
+This is in contrast to Melbourne's metropolitan area where 67.9% of dwellings are houses and 32.1% are other dwellings.
+Home ownership in Noble Park North stood at 39.0%, with mortgaged properties at 34.4% and rented ones at 26.7%.
+The median monthly mortgage repayment was $1,757, lower than the Melbourne metro average of $2,000.
+Median weekly rent in Noble Park North was $351 compared to Melbourne's $390.
+Nationally, Noble Park North's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing